awslabs/lambda-refarch-mapreduce/README.md

 ```

 ## License
-This reference architecture sample is licensed under Amazon Software License
+This reference architecture sample is licensed under  the Amazon Software License.